SeanKilleen/seankilleen.github.io/_posts/2023-08-17-how-i-use-trello-as-a-continuous-travel-packing-list.md

 ## What's Your Setup?

 Do you do something different, or have any tweaks you'd suggest?
-I'd love to hear about it in the comments Until then, happy trails!
+I'd love to hear about it in the comments.
+Until then, happy trails!